-Transformation ("teaching to obey"): teaching Christfollowers to observe His commands with the outcome of transformed lives.
+("teaching to obey"): teaching Christfollowers to observe His commands with the outcome of transformed lives.
 The new believer's worldview must be adjusted to a biblical worldview; his lifestyle changed to increasingly conform to the image of Christ; and his ethical conduct progressively marked by biblical morals.
-Ideally, this results in individuals applying the gospel of the kingdom to every sphere and pursuit of life from government to economics, from education to health, and from science to creation care.
-As a consequence whole communities, cultures and countries benefit from the transforming power of the gospel.
-Thus, the importance of the ministry of teaching.
+Ideally, this results in individuals applying the gospel of the kingdom to every sphere and pursuit of lifefrom government to economics, from education to health, and from science complete the task than any previous one.
+We have more mission-minded churches, more sending structures and bases, more missionaries, more material resources, more funding, more and better technology, more information and data, a deeper understanding of the task, and a clearer focus of our responsibility than previous generations.
+God will require much of our generation.